vivekghanchi/Night-at-a-Museum/README.md

 ### Test 4: Final Playthrough

-The user was able to navigate the experience easily.
+The user was able to navigate the experience easily and smoothly.
 They were also able to efficiently learn about foveated rendering and had a positive experience in the process.

 ## Interation